southsidedean/using-kubectl-generate-yaml-manifests/README.md

 The first link, from the Kubernetes documentation, contains resources detailing several options for cluster installation.

-I've also provided links to two of my GitHub repositories with tutorials for creating both a `kubeadm` cluster and a Kubernetes In Docker, or KIND, cluster.
-These will also work for this tutorial.
+I've also provided links to two of my GitHub repositories with tutorials, one for creating a `kubeadm` cluster and a second for creating a Kubernetes In Docker, or KIND, cluster.
+Either of these will also work for this tutorial.

 When you have your cluster, test it:
 ```bash